Efficient Pulse-Excitation Techniques for Single Photon Sources from Quantum Dots in Cavities: Results

 On the other hand, the possibility of multi-photon emission places upper limits on the pulse widths that should be used to obtain good single photon figures-of-merit.
 In Figures~\ref{fig1}c and \ref{fig1}d, we plot the indistinguishability and emitted photon number against pulse area for two pulse widths, and two different detunings.
-For a short pulse of $\tau_p = 6 \ \text{ps}$, we have simultaneous $\mathcal{I}\approx 99\%$, and $N_a\approx0.71$, while at a significantly longer pulse of $\tau_p$ we have $\mathcal{I}\approx 98\%$, and $N_a \approx 0.9$.
+For a short pulse of $\tau_p = 6 \ \text{ps}$ at $\hbar \delta_l = 0.5 \ \text{meV}$, we have simultaneous $\mathcal{I}\approx 99\%$, and $N_a\approx0.71$, while at a significantly longer pulse of $\tau_p=20 \ \text{ps}$ we have $\mathcal{I}\approx 98\%$, and $N_a \approx 0.9$.
 This suggests that the off-resonant excitation scheme, in a high-Q cavity system, has the potential to generate single photons of near-unity indistinguishability (very nearly only limited by exciton-cavity dephasing due to intrinsic phonon coupling) and high efficiencies across a broad range of pulse widths, in favourable contrast to the resonantly excited system which is limited, even in a best-case scenario, to $<50\%$ efficiency due to polarization filtering.
 These findings shed light on a recent work which numerically studied the second order coherence of an off-resonantly pumped QD-cavity system~\cite{cosacchi19}.
+We note additionally that this setup can also be effective without using cavity coupling -- for example, with no cavity coupling ($g=0$), $\hbar\delta_l = 0.5 \ \text{meV}$, $\Theta = 20\pi$, and $\tau_p = 15 \ \text{ps}$, we find $\mathcal{I} = 0.95$ and emitted photon number $\gamma\int_0^{\infty}\langle \sigma^+\sigma^-\rangle(t)dt = 0.95$; however, note that this is assuming the phonon sideband is filtered out of the emission spectrum, meaning the actual efficiency would be lower in this no-cavity case (roughly a $\sim 20\%$ cut~\cite{ilessmith17}).

 To help understand the effect of timing jitter on the indistinguishability of the emitted photons from a biexciton-exciton cascade system, as shown in Figure~\ref{fig_s}b, it is useful to consider a simple model of radiative decay from the excited cascade system.
 Consider the idealization of a pulse which perfectly inverts the system, such that initially the system is in the biexciton state $\rho(t=0) = \ket{u}\bra{u}$.
 Then, for weakly coupled cavities with $g/\kappa \ll 1$, the cavity mode can be adiabatically eliminated ($\dot{a}\approx 0$) from the dynamics such that $a \approx -i\frac{2g}{\kappa}\sigma^-_u$ (neglecting trivial input noise terms).
 This leads to the well-known result that the effective decay from the transition coupled to the cavity mode is enhanced via the Purcell effect $\gamma_u/2 \rightarrow \frac{\gamma_u}{2}(1+F_P)$, with $F_P = \frac{4g^2}{\kappa\gamma_u/2}$ (note one could alternatively define the Purcell factor to be the enhancement of the total biexciton decay rate).
 The indistinguishability corresponding to this transition (as well as the exciton-ground transition) is then found to have the simple analytic form: